-Beginning in July 2017, Uber added an optional tipping feature to the Uber app that allows you tip tip your driver electronically.
-The driver keeps 100% of the tip you leave.
-Tipping hasn’t been customary for most Uber passengers, but many drivers expect and appreciate a small tip.
+Uber has an optional tipping feature that allows you to tip your driver electronically.
+Drivers keep 100% of the tip you leave.
+Tipping hasn’t always been customary for most Uber passengers, but many drivers expect and appreciate a tip.

 There are two ways to see how fare rates break down for each Uber service in your city: Through Uber desktop site, or inside the Uber app.